 The first time I sat down to write a dating profile, I drew a complete blank.
 I was filled with a string of questions that I just didn’t know how to answer.
 How do I describe myself?
 What do I say?
 What kind of women are going to read this?
 How much should I write?
 Etc.

 This list of questions crippled me and emptied my mind so there I sat.
 Staring at my blank profile, growing increasingly frustrated.
 If any of this sounds familiar, you’re in the right place.
+After all, picking great photos for your dating profile can only get you so far.

 But if you’re freaking out at learning how to write a description of yourself for online dating, you likely need a few more pointers.
 We’ve created a video dating course to teach you how to find, approach and attract women both in person and online.